-More women diagnosed with early-stage breast cancer may be able to forego chemotherapy without risking their chances for survival, according to a study published this week in the New England Journal of Medicine.
+More women diagnosed with early-stage breast cancer may be able to forego chemotherapy without risking their chances for survival, according to a study published in the New England Journal of Medicine.

 The study used genetic testing to determine women’s Oncotype DX score, which calculates the likelihood of cancer recurrence on a scale of one to 100.
 Higher scores mean a higher likelihood the cancer returns.